Statistics for Psychology

 - Using Excel to carry out statistical computations, create graphs and interpret data.

-- Regressions, measures of dispersion and central tendency, data collection and analysis
+- Measures of dispersion and central tendency, probability, correlation and regression.

-Students engage in weekly worksheets, lab sessions and online assignments and receive in class feedback.
+Students engage in completing weekly worksheets, online assignments and receive in class and online feedback.

-The first in-class test will cover statistics concepts taught in the first six lectures of the module.
-These include: data collection and sampling methods, descriptive statistics, measures of centrality and dispersion, constructing charts and analysing data through histograms and other types of graphs.
-Emphasis is put on exercises relating to concepts drawn from Psychology.
+The test will cover statistics concepts taught in the first six lectures of the module.
+These include: data collection and sampling methods, descriptive statistics, measures of centrality and dispersion, and data transformation.

-The report consists of a written project in which students have to collect data using appropriate methods, clean and organise the data using Excel, and provide an analysis of the data based on the research question using statistical graphs, conduct hypothesis tests and analyse statistical tables resulting from their analysis.
+The report consists of a written project in which students have to organise a data set, analyse the data based on the research questions and report their findings.

-Failed Coursework - Resubmit a piece of coursework (1,000 words) which is re-aggregated with existing exam mark to create a new module aggregate.
-The reassessment task will replace the coursework component and will enable the relevant learning outcomes to be met.
+Failed coursework - Resubmit a piece of coursework (take home test, 24 hours) which will be marked as 100% of the new module mark.
+The reassessment task will enable the relevant learning outcomes to be met.

-The module runs for 22 weeks and is delivered via a weekly one-hour lecture, a weekly two-hour class and a one-hour computer lab for all students.
+The module is delivered via a weekly one-hour lecture, a weekly two-hour class and a one-hour computer lab for all students.
 There are a total of 20 weeks of teaching, with two weeks of revision lectures and classes in the Summer Term.

 All lecture notes and exercises are placed on Moodle for easy student access.
 Listen Again is also used as part of learning support in which students can reviews the recordings at a later date.